There are three types of financial aid available.

 Parents may borrow money to help pay for their student’s education through the federal Parent PLUS loan program.
 Like federal student loans, Parent PLUS loans offer lower interest rates than loans from a bank.

 If you do not receive enough federal or institutional aid to cover the cost of your degree, you may have to take out a private loan.
 Private loans should be a last resort because they tend to have high interest rates and might require payment while you are still in school.
 Make sure you have exhausted all other avenues of aid.
 You must apply for private loans separately – they are not included in the FAFSA.
-Use this comparison chart of the major private loans available to compare interest rates, term limits, and award limits.
+Use this ranking of the major private loans available to compare interest rates, term limits, and award limits.
 You can also visit FinAid.org and check out their loan calculator.